HongliBu01/Genomics-Annotation-Service/README.md

 # Genomics-Annotation-Service
+## Note:
+- The AWS servers have been shut down!
 ## Instructions:
 - subdomain: https://honglibu.ucmpcs.org
 - if the web didn't work, i am sorry that i cannot afford to maintain my amazon instance then